openwi-re/editions/003/edition.md

 https://www.forbes.com/sites/gordonkelly/2017/07/04/apple-iphone-leaks-iphone-8-specs-iphone-7s-price-cost-release/#848314c7e652 NEW IPHONE 8 LEAKS: 3D SCANNING, OLED

-http://www.washingtontimes.com/news/2017/jul/7/rachel-maddow-fairly-convincing-fake-nsa-document-/ // FAKE LEAKS, REAL THREAT
+http://www.washingtontimes.com/news/2017/jul/7/rachel-maddow-fairly-convincing-fake-nsa-document-/ // FAKE LEAKS, REAL THREATS

 ### The Glitch
 [1948: LA oscillated at 50 HZ](http://gizmodo.com/before-1948-las-power-grid-was-incompatible-with-the-r-1683629042) // Why prior to 1948, the Southern California power grid operated at a frequency ten hertz lower than the rest of the nation.

-[Travelling the world on $3,000 of BTC](https://www.forbes.com/sites/bishopjordan/2017/07/07/bitcoin-millionaire/#4d4ced746261) How one man, with an investment of $3,000 into Bitcoin back 2008, now travels the world on his $25,000,000 fortune.
+[Travelling the world on $3,000 of BTC](https://www.forbes.com/sites/bishopjordan/2017/07/07/bitcoin-millionaire/#4d4ced746261) // How one man, with an investment of $3,000 into Bitcoin back 2008, now travels the world on his $25,000,000 fortune.

+[The Sideways Elevator of the Future is Here, and It's Wild](https://www.wired.com/story/the-sideways-elevator-of-the-future-is-here/) // As buildings grow taller and denser, elevator manufactures are being forced to abandon the traditional linear shaft-based design.

 ### The Web